Skip to content

 Burp Suite intercept toggle enabled

-Analyzing the request structure
+Looking at the request

 Intercepted POST request showing order JSON with total field